Keyboard Scancodes

 IBM scancode set 3

 IBM scancode set 3 was chronologically the second of the three numbered scancode sets introduced by IBM in the 1980s.
 It was introduced by 1983 with the IBM 3270 Personal Computer and its 122-key Model F Converged Keyboard, beating the IBM Personal Computer AT Keyboard and IBM scancode set 2 to market.
-Sets 2 and 3 are very similar in that they (at least) share alphabet, number row, core numeric keypad, Enter/Return key, Shift key, Tab key, and spacebar key codes.
-These scancodes are transmitted via the serial-based 11-bit "AT-style" keyboard interface although set 3 isn't natively compatible with PC/AT, PS/2 and clone computers that aren't compatible with Linux or Windows NT 3.5 and later due to the differences outside the aforementioned similar codes and default make-and-break behaviour.
+Sets 2 and 3 are very similar in that they (at least) share alphabet, number row, core numeric keypad, Enter/Return key, Shift key, Tab key and spacebar key codes, but diverge in other areas.
+These scancodes are transmitted via the "terminal" (exclusively) and "Enhanced" (not by default) variants of the serial-based IBM PC Mode 2 protocol, although set 3 is not natively compatible with PC/AT, PS/2 and clone computers that are not compatible with Linux or Windows NT 3.5 and later due to the differences outside the aforementioned similar codes and default make/break behaviour mentioned below.

 IBM 122-key Converged Keyboard (3179/3180/319X/3290-2/347X/348X/527X) & PS/2 Host Connected Keyboard (Personal Systems)